-Email campaigns are a great way to share your video content, but people are still a bit unsure about how to include video effectively.
-In this post I’ll share some tips and tricks to help everybody add the special sauce and really amp up their nurturing campaigns.
+Email campaigns are a great way to share your video marketing content, but you might still be a bit unsure about how to include video effectively.
+In this post, we’ll share some tips and tricks to help you go video—adding the special sauce that can really amp up your outbound email and nurture campaigns.

 2. Embed video on your landing page and set it to auto-play:

-3. As a general guideline, your video should be 30-90 seconds for top of funnel campaigns and 1-30 minutes for individuals further down the funnel:
+3. As a general guideline, your video should be 30-90 seconds for top-of-funnel (TOFU) campaigns and 1-30 minutes for individuals further down the funnel:

-When sending communication to top-of-funnel leads, the associated video should be short and sweet and doesn’t necessarily have to go into product details.
-The whole point is to attract new contacts and guide them into the sales funnel.
+When sending a TOFU message, the associated video should be short and sweet.
+You can gloss over product details or even skip them entirely—the whole point is to attract new contacts and guide them into the sales funnel.

 For prospects you’re targeting who are further along in the funnel, consider including videos to answer questions you know they have about the product, detailed product demos, or personalized videos about how the product solves problems within their industry.

-If you’ve managed to get your readers to become viewers, you’ll definitely want to direct your them to more content they might like, encourage them to share the video with social buttons, or have them fill out an Eloqua form at the end of the video.
+If you’ve managed to get your readers to become viewers, you’ll definitely want to direct them to more content they might like, encourage them to share the video with social buttons, or have them fill out a form at the end of the video.

-Building a call to action can be as simple as prompting viewers to “download our white paper” or as strategic as including a contact form at the end of a video.
-A form can collect even more details to push into your marketing automation or CRM contact records for future lead nurturing and segmentation.
+Building a CTA can be as simple as prompting viewers to download a supporting piece of content or as strategic as including a contact form at the end of a video.
+A form can collect even more details to push into your MAP or customer relationship management system (CRM) contact records for future lead nurturing and segmentation.

-For our video campaigns, we use Vidyard to track not only who watches the video, but how long each individual viewer watched our video and where they dropped off or lost interest.
-For instance, if Steve watches our home page video, but never returns to our site, it’s safe to assume he was not as engaged with our content as Monica, who watched our Eloqua integration video, visited our blog, and watched more video content on our Space Academy.
+If you’re using a platform like Vidyard, you can track not only who watches the video, but how long each individual viewer watched the video and where they dropped off or lost interest.
+For instance, if Steve watches our home page video, but never returns to our site, it’s safe to assume he was not as engaged with our content as Monica, who watched our HubSpot integration video, visited our blog, and watched more video content from our Chalk Talk series.

 Capture new leads with forwarded emails